Updated: Aug 16

 Our suggestion is to crate your dog at night or anytime he is unsupervised until he is at least one year old.
 After that, because your dog will be more mature and because you've done such a good job raising him, you'll know you can trust him to not destroy your property or hurt himself.

 Keep the crate in your bedroom, somewhere close to your bed.
-Your pup will know you are near and will feel protected but be prepared for a few nights of lost sleep.
+Your pup will know you are near and will feel protected but be prepared for a few sleepless nights.
 Very few puppies will sleep through the night when they are removed from the litter.
-We have done our best to keep them on a schedule of 11pm – 7am sleep but, the change of scenery and the absence of his brothers and sisters will stress your puppy and he will probably cry at night.
+We have done our best to keep them on a 11pm – 7am sleeping schedule but, the change of scenery and the absence of his brothers and sisters will stress your puppy and he will probably cry through the first few nights.

 Will your pup be allowed on the furniture?